mnemnion/orb/doc/md/orb.md

 #### Dot command

-This is dead code, for now, and will probably re-emerge in a different module, leaving it here for now.
+This is dead code, for now, and will probably re-emerge in a different module, leaving it here until then because we do need the invocation.

 ```lua
 local sh = require "orb:util/sh"